JordanDaudu/Dungeons_And_Dragons/README.md

 This project simulates a simplified turn-based role-playing game (RPG), where players and enemies take actions such as attacking, casting spells, and moving around a game map.
 The architecture follows object-oriented principles and leverages Java interfaces, inheritance, and polymorphism to define different character types and combat behaviors.

-Key features include:
-- 🧙‍♂️ Multiple character classes (e.g., Mage, Warrior, Archer, Goblin)
-- ⚔️ Turn-based combat system
+---

+## 🌟 Key Features

+- 🎮 **Up to 4-Player Local Co-op** – Team up and explore a grid-based world together.
+- 🛡️ **Character Creation** – Choose a name and class: Warrior, Mage, or Archer.
+- 🗺️ **Customizable Grid** – Start with a grid size of at least 10x10.
+- ⚔️ **Turn-Based Combat** – Strategically move, attack, or interact each turn.
-- 🌟 Magic and physical attacks with hit and evade mechanics
+- 🌟 **Magic and physical attacks** – Each character class uses distinct attack types with hit chance and evade mechanics
-- 🎵 Sound effects integration
+- 🧠 **Interactive Entities** – Right-click to inspect enemies, items, or players.
+- 🍾 **Item System** – Pick up potions, power potions, and treasure from defeated enemies.
+- 🎒 **Inventory & Status Panels** – Use E/middle mouse to manage items, Q for player stats.
+- 🧌 **Enemy Types** – Face off against Goblins, Orcs, and mighty Dragons.
+- 🔊 **Dynamic Sound & Music** – Audio reacts to combat events (e.g., low HP or dragon battles).
+- 🎨 **Customizable Settings** – Change SFX/music volume and grid colors on the fly.
+- 🏁 **Victory & Game Over Screens** – Endgame summary with a ranked treasure score list.
-- 📦 Resource handling via a dedicated `resources` folder
+- 📦 **Centralized Resource Management** - All sounds, images, and configuration files are organized in a dedicated resources folder

 ---